Queen Victoria, who had a deep appreciation for several spots in Ireland, visited for the last time on April 3, 1900.

 Telegrams, going between London and Dublin, show that the royal yacht was "lost" temporarily just days before the 1900 visit.
 The Admiralty in London informed Dublin that the yacht had already been sent.
 The Irish officials responded saying they couldn't find it.
 Two days later a telegram from London arrived admitting that the yacht was, in fact, off the south of England.

-Among the rest of the file are orders to keep the sound of trains and mail boats to a minimum so as not to disturb Queen Victoria, orders for special flags as well as complaints about a new wooden pier built specifically for her.
+Among the rest of the files, are orders to keep the sound of trains and mail boats to a minimum so as not to disturb Queen Victoria, orders for special flags as well as complaints about a new wooden pier built specifically for her.

 "There seems to have been a lot of panic among civil servants about Queen Victoria's visit.
 They wanted to know the length of the royal yacht so that they could build a special place in the harbor…Then the Admiralty misplaced the boat.
 There were no computers or tracking devices in those days," auctioneer Ian Whyte told the BBC.